 Following a lot of work and a fairly long legal process, the Culduthel Woods are now (from June 2022) legally owned by the Culduthel Woods Group.
-Thanks to colleagues at Highlands and Islands Enterprise, The Highland Council and at Murchison Law in Inverness (and many others) for helping us get to this stage.
+Thanks to colleagues at Highlands and Islands Enterprise, The Highland Council, the Community Council and at Murchison Law in Inverness (and many others) for helping us get to this stage.

 A legal review of land-ownership was undertaken in 2018/19 and we found out that: